dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## People

-One of us is a Software Engineer, one does Digital Marketing and the third member is in the design industry.
+One of us is a Software Engineer, one does Digital Marketing and the third member is in the Design industry.

 ## Lots of Work Up Front